kasparkadalipp/C8y-Data-Overview/README.md

 ## Environment Variables

-Set the following environment variables for the scripts to work properly.
-These can be defined in the `.env` file in the project root.
+Set the following environment variables in the `.env` file in the project root.

 ```bash
 # Cumulocity credentials